Menu

 Graduate Profile Outcome Skill Standard Unit standard/s being replaced

 Apply information management procedures to meet legislative and organisational requirements in an intelligence context.
-Info Mgmt 1 Apply information management procedures in an intelligence context 28489 Prepare and disseminate information or intelligence products securely
+40683 Apply information management and security procedures to protectively marked material in an intelligence context

 Apply ethical intelligence values and standards to ensure integrity of information and intelligence processes.